Tracking for React Native SDK

 The customer may also revoke all tracking consent after the SDK is fully initialized and tracking is enabled.
 In this case, you can stop SDK integration and remove all locally stored data using the stopIntegration method.

-Invoking this method will cause the SDK to:
+Invoking this method causes the SDK to:

 • Remove the push notification token for the current customer from local device storage.